PLEDGESHIP - What is it? Why? How Can I Participate?

 INTRODUCTION

 Every year during the month of November, we invite our members and regular attenders to prayerfully join our annual pledgeship process.
-Pledging is a spiritual practice whereby everyone in the church prayerfully seeks God’s direction, and shares their household’s intentional plan for giving financially to support our church’s vision and mission in the coming year.
-This page is intended to offer a clear picture of WHY we give to our local congregation as Christians.
-Then, we explain what pledgeship is, what our pledging process looks like, and how pledging serves our church (and serves you too!).
-Finally, we’ll explain how you can participate in this year’s pledging process and we’ll invite you to do so!
+Pledging is a spiritual practice whereby everyone in the church prayerfully seeks God’s direction, and shares their household’s plan for giving financially to support our church’s vision and mission in the coming year.
+This page explains WHY Christians give to their local congregation as Christians, what the pledgeship is, how it serves our church (and serves you too!), and how you can participate.

 The Roots of Biblical Generosity – Israel & Tithing

 The principle of “tithing” originated in Ancient Israel.
-Israel was purposed by God to be distinct among the nations.
+God wanted Israel to be distinct among the nations.
 They were to be God’s people, and God was to be their God.
-Thus, the Law of Moses in Leviticus, Numbers and Deuteronomy spells out that all things—all of Israel’s possessions and money—are the Lord’s and God has given them to Israel to steward.
-As a part of His people’s distinctiveness, God instructed the people to give a tithe, the tenth part or (10%) of produce or property as a holy offering to God.
-God then instructed that these gifts be used to support the Levites, the tribe of priests who led Israel in fostering the nation’s religious life, encouraged Israel’s devotion the Lord, and distribute a large portion of those resources given to them as needed to orphans and widows.
+Thus, the Law of Moses in Leviticus, Numbers and Deuteronomy spells out that all things—all of Israel’s possessions and money—are God’s, and He has given them to Israel to steward.
+As a part of His people’s distinctiveness, God instructed the people to give a tithe, the tenth part or (10%) of produce or property as a holy offering to Him.
+God then instructed that these gifts be used to support the Levites.
+The Levites were a Jewish tribe of priests who fostered Isreal’s religious life, encouraged Israel’s devotion the Lord, and distributed a large portion of the resources given to them to orphans, widows, and refugees.
 In these ways, the practice of tithing was part of Israel’s worship.
 Tithing facilitated the nation’s continued dependence on God, and ultimately was a mark of Israel’s distinctiveness among the nations and her belonging to God.
 Tithing also enabled Israel to remain faithful in God’s mission for them to be a blessing to every nation of the Earth.
 You can read more about the Jewish understanding of tithing in Leviticus 27:30-33, Numbers 18:21-32, and Deuteronomy 12:5-18 & 14:22-29.

 Generosity in the New Covenant – Giving & the Church

-In the New Testament, we see Jesus assuming the tithe as he relates to both His disciples and the Pharisees.
-But Jesus and the New Testament writers move beyond tithing to teach and call disciples to a clear principle and consistent theme of radical generosity in the life of the early church .
+In the New Testament, Jesus assumes tithing as a standard practice among the disciples and Pharisees he engages with.
+But Jesus and the New Testament writers move beyond tithing to teach and call Christ-followers to a clear practice of radical generosity in the early church.
 Acts 2:44-45 tells us that “all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.”
 Again, Acts 4:32-37 tells us that “the full number of those who believed were of one heart and soul, and no one said that any of the things that belonged to them was his own, but they had everything in common…there was not a needy person among them, for as many as were owners of lands or houses sold them and brought the proceeds of what was sold, and laid it at the apostles feet, and it was distributed to all who had need.”
-And this radical generosity of believers to the church and amongst the church was a mark of distinction in comparison with the surrounding culture.
-As the later letter to Diognetus says, “Christians were generous with their wallets yet chaste with their bodies,” in contrast to a Rome full of citizens who gave their bodies to many but their money to none.
+This radical generosity was once again a mark of distinction between the early church and the surrounding culture.
+As the letter to Diognetus says, “Christians were generous with their wallets yet chaste with their bodies,” in contrast to a pagan Roman populace who gave their bodies to many but their money to none.

 The New Testament affirms what the Old Testament did: that all things belong to God.
 All of our possessions and money have been given to us by God to steward.
 The New Testament goes beyond calling believers to give 10% of their money to the priests, to encouraging radical and sacrificial generosity of believers to the church so that the church can fulfill its mission in the world and distribute resources as needed to the poor.
 But as Irreneaus and other early church leaders stressed, giving for the Christian should not be seen as an obligation but a joy pursued in freedom.
 We give generously, joyfully, and sacrificially to Christ’s church out of worship for God, because Christ has given generously, joyfully, and sacrificially of His own life to us.
 In this way, out of reverence for Christ and confidence in the Gospel, our radical generosity makes us distinct as Christ’s followers in the world, and allows the church to be fully fruitful and effective in her mission to make disciples of all nations.